Making it easier to grow your law firm

 Ideally, at least one member of your new firm’s management team will have a degree of financial expertise, but it does not matter if you don’t.
 The services you require can be bought in at precisely the amount you need, eg a day a month or a day a quarter.
 The most important consideration is that you are working with reliable, expert advisers and suppliers.
 Your accountant can be an invaluable source of advice, especially if they too are experts in the legal market.

 When adding support services, you’ll want to get the right balance between recruiting in-house support staff and outsourcing to external service providers.
-For anyone setting up on their own or with just one or two employees, it may well make sense to outsource more technical functions to suppliers who can keep up to date with regulations and best practice, leaving your own staff to be 100% fee-earning and not distracted into non-fee earning work.
+For anyone setting up on their own or with just one or two employees, it may well make sense to outsource more technical functions to suppliers who can keep up to date with regulations and best practice, leaving your own staff to be 100% fee-earning and not distracted on non-fee earning work.

 Choosing the right suppliers is critical.
 Think in terms of the services and outcomes you want, rather than trying to specify particular features, hardware or software.
 It is the outcomes that matter and not the features.
 Interoperability is vital when working with multiple service providers, or when combining in-house systems and external suppliers.

 In most cases, you should select suppliers with specific experience in the legal market and of working with law firms.
-This is particularly true for services where compliance is important because law firms are in a highly regulated industry.
+This is particularly true for services where compliance is important, because law firms are in a highly regulated industry.
 For any systems involving IT or data, you must satisfy yourself that adequate controls are in place for data protection.

 Continuity of service, backups of important data, and support and training for your own staff may also be key considerations.
 You may find it helpful to refer to the Law Society practice note on outsourcing.

 Cloud services and subscription pricing can be an attractive option, reducing upfront costs and providing added flexibility to cope with variable levels of demand.
 The flexibility of outsourced services – as opposed to in-house alternatives – can be particularly attractive for smaller start-ups.
-A single fee earner could start up on their own using entirely outsourced IT, accounting, document management, case management, compliance packages, etc.
+A single fee earner could start up on their own using entirely outsourced IT, accounting, document management, case management, compliance packages, etc. But be wary of getting locked into long-term contracts for services that you soon realise are unsuitable or not needed at all.

 Take control of the conversations with suppliers and keep the focus on what you want to achieve.
 Otherwise, you may waste time hearing about all sorts of features that are actually of no relevance.